Benibur/visual-regression-dashboard/readme.md

 yarn server:dev
 # now let's code
 # and from time to time re init the process : kill your server and
-yarn test:init
-#  repeat as many times as you want :-)
 yarn test:init && yarn server:dev
 #  repeat as many times as you want :-)
 ```